angelajw/QualtricsDataCleaning/README.md

-# Useful R codes for cleaning and filtering data from Qualtrics surveys, and for creating new variables
+# Useful R codes for cleaning and filtering data from Qualtrics surveys, and for creating new variables in the dataframe

 By Ángela Jiang-Wang